roytang/blog/content/replies/2012/04/c4d66td/index.md

 - gaming
 ---

 > Truths, if you want to get into game design learn computer science and get a solid paying job at some software firm.
-You'll have enough code knowledge and free time to code games yourself and be set in terms of money.\n\nThe free time part above made me lol
+You'll have enough code knowledge and free time to code games yourself and be set in terms of money.

+The free time part above made me lol